khayama/software/why-did-my-cpsrvd-email-fail.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
-# Why did my cpsrvd email fail?
+# FAQs: Why did my cpsrvd email fail?

 In most cases, when you get an email stating **cpsrvd failed**, it is sent immediately after a reboot.
 This error occurs when chkservd attempts to validate the cpsrvd process.
 The validation fails because the process has not started yet.